LeeKwanTo/yowo/README.md

 ![](/mockingbot.png)

-scan a QR code, Preview on your phone
+scan above QR code, Preview on your phone